hairinwind/myKafka/README.md

 ## my-kafka-bank-limit
 - set up the limit, for example, if the debit amount > account balance, the transaction is not allowed.
-It shall be sent to another topic and let it retry later.
+It shall be sent to another topic and let it retry later. this solution is not perfect

+## my-kafka-bank-limit-advanced-1
+this solution works.

 ## exception handling